 2 – Innovative teaching

 Taught by internationally-leading academics as well as industry practitioners, you will benefit from our innovative teaching practices, including 'flipped classrooms' (a type of blended learning) and student-led exercises.

 Cranfield has exceptional test and experimental facilities including dedicated laboratories for clean water, fermentation, microbiology, wastewater and water chemistry.
 We also have an on-campus sewage treatment works with a pilot hall and a containerised facility where pilot-scale greywater treatment technologies are tested.

 4 – ‘Live’ projects

 Group and individual projects are supported by external organisations such as Scottish Water, WaterAid, Natural England and the Environment Agency.

 Built around an integrated skills programme that provides you with comprehensive training in project management, commercial (or business) awareness, and effective communication.

-Regular interaction with employers through group project work and your thesis, enabling you to build up an invaluable network of contacts.
+Regular interaction with water sector professionals through group project work and your thesis, enabling you to build up an invaluable network of contacts.

 8 – Flexible learning